planetfederal/workshops/workshops/qgis/doc/source/processing/rasterisation.rst

 Converting vectors to rasters
 -----------------------------

-If we proceed with the data configured as it currently is, the **Surficial geology** layer's complexity would cause our processing algorithms to be extremely slow due to the complex nature of the data.
-Since our goal is to see if there is a relationship between geology and antelope ranges, we want to be able to calculate statistics concerning the relationship between different layers.
-The best way to make these calculations practical is to convert the **Surficial geology** layer to a raster using a **Rasterize** process, but we will require a numerical attribute to assign to the raster sample points when we make the conversion.
-Therefore, to create a raster, we must first convert each of the **RECLASS** codes into a numeric value that will then be encoded in the raster, something which can be accomplished with a process named **Create equivalent numerical field**.
+If we proceed with the data configured as it currently is, the **Surficial geology** layer's complexity would cause our processing algorithms to be extremely slow due to the nature of the data.
+Since our goal is to see if there is a relationship between geology and antelope ranges, we want to be able to calculate statistics concerning the relationship between the different layers.
+The best way to perform this calculation is to convert the **Surficial geology** layer to a raster using a **Rasterize** process, but we will first require a numerical attribute to be assigned to the raster sample points.
+Therefore, we must convert each of the **RECLASS** codes into a numeric value that will then be encoded in the raster.
+This can be accomplished with  the **Create equivalent numerical field** process.

 #.
-Configure the process **Create equivalent numerical field** from the :menuselection:`Scripts --> Vector` category with the inputs **Surficial geology** and **RECLASS**.
-A new layer named **Equivalent_numerical_field_layer** with an extra **NUM_FIELD** attribute will be created.
+Configure the process **Create equivalent numerical field** from the :menuselection:`Scripts --> Vector` category with the **Surficial geology** input layer and the **RECLASS** fieldname.
+A new layer named **Equivalent numerical field layer** with an extra **NUM FIELD** attribute will be created.
 Additionally, the script will also create a new non-spatial layer named **Equivalent_numberical_field_table** with a list of what each of the numerical values in the new raster layer refers to.

-   .. warning:: There is a **Create equivalent numerical field** process in the :menuselection:`QGIS geoalgorithms --> Vector table tools` cateogry.
+   .. warning:: There is a **Create equivalent numerical field** process in the :menuselection:`QGIS geoalgorithms --> Vector table tools` category.
 Functionally, the two will create equivalent output layers; however, only the process in the :menuselection:`Scripts --> Vector` category will create the reference table.

 #.
-Run the process, saving the table results to ``qgis\reference\surfical_geology.csv``.
-We won't save the output vector layer since we'll only be using it temporarily.
+Run the process, saving the table results to ``qgis/reference/surfical_geology.csv``.

 #.
-Run the process **Rasterize** with the inputs **Equivalent_numerical_field_layer** and **NUM_FIELD**.
-We can keep the default size of 3000 by 3000 pixels.
+Run the **Rasterize** process under the GDAL/OGR drop down, with the inputs **Equivalent numerical field layer** and **NUM_FIELD**.
+Set output raster size to **Output size in pixels**, and set **Horizontal** and **Vertical** to 3000.
 The new raster layer will appear in the layer list.

    .. figure:: images/rasterised_layer.png

-      **Suficial geology** after conversion to a raster
+      **Surficial geology** after conversion to a raster

 #.
-Delete **Equivalent_numerical_field_layer** from the layer list since we no longer need these intermediary layers.
+Delete **Equivalent numerical field layer** from the layer list since we no longer need these intermediary layers.
 We should now have a raster that represents the geology of the land in our are of interest.
-Clicking on the raster with the identify tool will give us a value which can be referenced in the **Equivalent_numerical_field_table**.
+Clicking on the raster with the identify tool (ensure layer is selected) will gives us a value which can be referenced in the **Equivalent numerical field table**.

 #.
 Give our new layers some more descriptive names: **Surficial geology (raster)** for the new raster and **Surficial geology (reference)** for our reference table.